 An administrative appeal may only be requested by or on behalf of an individual applying for or receiving benefits.
-An administrative appeal may not be requested by the local agency, the state agency, or another entity, such as a managed care plan, acting for or in place of the local or state agency.
+An administrative appeal may not be requested by the local agency, the state agency, or another entity, such as a managed care plan or "MyCare Ohio" plan, acting for or in place of the local or state agency.

 The administrative appeal process is the responsibility of the bureau of state hearings.